 Find this button in the orange circular area on the speaker bottom, near the AC power cord plug.

-One light on the top then lights up yellow, as shown next.
-Then, the Google assistant warns you that you’re about to reset the device.
-The speaker lets you know that to cancel the factory reset, release the button now.
-But keep holding the reset button in to begin resetting.
-Once factory resetting starts, do not unplug the Google Mini until it enters Setup mode.
+One light on the top then lights up yellow, as we show next.
+Then, the speaker warns you that you’re about to reset it.
+It also lets you know that to cancel resetting, release the button now.
+But keep holding in the button in to begin resetting.
+Then, once resetting starts, do not unplug the unit until it enters Setup mode.
 Otherwise, you may brick (break) your speaker beyond repair.

 The first yellow light then comes on.
 Next, one more turns on every few seconds until the entire row of four lights up.
-Factory reset begins immediately thereafter, as long as you keep the factory reset button firmly depressed.
+Resetting starts immediately thereafter, as long as you keep the button firmly depressed.

 3. Release the Reset Button

-Let go of the factory reset button when the unit plays a short chime chord sound and the yellow lights go dark.
+Let go of the button when the unit plays a short chime chord sound and the yellow lights go dark.

-Reset begins once the lights go out and the unit stays dark for several seconds, as shown next.
+Reset starts once the lights go out and the unit stays dark for several seconds, as shown next.

 After a pause, the white lights come back on.
 They show a scanning marquee pattern for three or five seconds, as shown next.

-After three to six seconds, the speaker again goes dark as the factory reset wraps up.
-Then, the reboot after that reset starts, as shown next.
+After three to six seconds, the speaker again goes dark as the resetting wraps up.
+Then, the reboot starts, as shown next.

 After several to ten seconds, the lights come back on, colored dull gray.
 They show a scanning pattern, as shown next.
-Thus, a reboot after the reset is in progress.
+Thus, a reboot is in progress.

 Several seconds into the reboot, the lights turn multi-colored as shown next.